-This summer I was commissioned by Croydon Libraries to write two poems for the Summer Reading Challenge inspired by the Silly Squad!
+Two poems written for the Summer Reading Challenge 2020 inspired by the Silly Squad!

-The Silly Squad is this year's theme for the annual Summer Reading Challenge created by the Reading Agency and delivered by libraries all over the country.
+The Silly Squad was the 2020 theme for the annual Summer Reading Challenge created by the Reading Agency and delivered by libraries all over the country.

 All of the lovely offical Reading Agency illustrations on this page are © Laura Ellen Andersen 2020 and are used with permission.

-Children are invited to draw illustrations for the poems which I will display here in a Silly Squad Gallery.
-Have a read of the poems below and a listen if you watch the video and get drawing!
+Draw illustrations for the poems.
+Have a read of the poems or watch the video and get drawing!

 Even better, have a go at writing your own silly poems!

 The Silly Squad Variety Show

 All the Silly Squad were there

 Then Cher and Shirley the fun house sheep